 Royal Botanic Gardens Victoria plays a leading role in the conservation of plants through biodiversity research, programs to protect rare and threatened plants, and the study of habitats.
 This work is supported by education and visitor programs about the importance of plants to life.

-The organisation encompasses two diverse sites at its Melbourne and Cranbourne locations and the State Botanical Collection housed at the National Herbarium of Victoria.
+The organisation encompasses two diverse sites at Melbourne and Cranbourne and the State Botanical Collection housed at the National Herbarium of Victoria.
 Royal Botanic Gardens Victoria is managed by the Royal Botanic Gardens Board Victoria, which is responsible to the Minister for Environment and Climate Change.